BScAg (Hons), MS in Entomology (BAU), PGD in Tea Plantation Management (India), Tea Technology (China), PhD (SUST), Postdoc Fellow (SAU)

 Development of integrated pest management strategy for tea mosquito bug (Helopeltis theivora Waterhouse) in Bangladesh

 Tea is a perennial crop and grown as a monoculture on large contiguous areas.
-Tea plant is subjected to the
+Tea plant is subjected to the attack of several pests such as insects, mites and nematodes.
+Tea mosquito bug (Helopeltis theivora W.) is one of the serious insect pests of tea in Bangladesh.

 Development of tea science and tea industry in Bangladesh and advances of plant extracts in tea pest management